-When a loved one dies as the result of an accident or other situation that could have been prevented, a Charlottesville wrongful death lawyer may be able to help.
+When a loved one dies as the result of an accident or other situation that could have been prevented, a Charlottesville wrongful death attorney may be able to help.
 A personal injury lawyer could investigate to find out whether someone’s failure to fulfill his or her duty caused the untimely death.
 If so, family members may be entitled to receive substantial compensation.

 It is best to avoid excessive delay before talking to a wrongful death lawyer in Charlottesville.
 Suits must be prepared and filed within two years or the right to pursue a claim may be lost permanently.